bioidiap/bob.measure/doc/guide.rst

    ...   pos = numpy.random.normal(1, 1, 1)
    ...   neg = numpy.random.normal(0, 1, 19)
    ...   rr_scores.append((neg, pos))
-   >>> rr = bob.measure.recognition_rate(rr_scores, rank=1)
+   >>> rr = bob.measure.cmc.recognition_rate(rr_scores, rank=1)

 For open set identification, according to Li and Jain (2005) there are two different error measures defined.
-The first measure is the :py:func:`bob.measure.detection_identification_rate`, which counts the number of correctly classified in-gallery probe items.
-The second measure is the :py:func:`bob.measure.false_alarm_rate`, which counts, how often an out-of-gallery probe item was incorrectly accepted.
+The first measure is the :py:func:`bob.measure.cmc.detection_identification_rate`, which counts the number of correctly classified in-gallery probe items.
+The second measure is the :py:func:`bob.measure.cmc.false_alarm_rate`, which counts, how often an out-of-gallery probe item was incorrectly accepted.
 Both rates can be computed using the same data structure, with one exception.
 Both functions require that at least one probe item exists, which has no according gallery item, i.e., where the positives are empty or ``None``:

 (continued from above...)